CHTC/tutorial-CHTC-AF3/README.md

 The script will also check the matched machine's MachineAd, after the job has matched, to see if the `HasAlphafold3` attribute is set to `true`.
 If it is, the submit file will request significantly less disk space, as the databases are already present on the machine.
 If the attribute is not set to `true`, the submit file will request more disk space to accommodate the database transfer.
 Lower disk requests can lead to increased number of running jobs, as the scheduler has more flexibility in matching jobs to machines.

 > [!TIP]
-> AlphaFold3 jobs can be resource-intensive, especially when using the very conserved query sequences.
-Conserved sequenced can generally **very deep alignments** which will require signifantly more memory.
+> AlphaFold3 jobs can be resource-intensive, especially with highly conserved query sequences.
+Conserved sequences can generate very deep alignments, which may require significantly more memory.
 If you encounter out-of-memory errors during job execution, consider increasing the `request_memory` attribute in your submit file.
 You can also utilize the `retry_request_memory = <memory/expression>` command in your submit file to request a retry if the job holds for an out-of-memory error.
 For more information on how to use `retry_request_memory`, visit our [Request variable memory](https://chtc.cs.wisc.edu/uw-research-computing/variable-memory#use-retry_request_memory) documentation page.

 4. Submit your data-pipeline jobs: